Libya Seeking Arms Deals

 A January 2010 article in Les Echos reported that talks were ongoing, but that obstacles remained before any deals could be announced.

-As those talks dragged on, other countries will be looking for opportunities to elbow in and fill these needs.
+As those talks dragged on, other countries continued to look for opportunities to elbow in and fill these needs.
 Russia is always a potential competitor, for instance, and their 2010 deals indicate that they do not wish to give up this market.
-Ongoing jockeying could be expected, until each individual sale finalizes.